Kaiser-Yang/dotfiles/README.md

 | J        | V    | Move the selected lines down |
 | K        | V    | Move the selected lines up |

-Note that when `coc` suggestion list is not shown but `copilot` is shown, it is possible to use `<C-J>` and `<C-K>` to move the cursor to the next or previous selection of `copilot`.
+Note that when `cmp` suggestion list is not shown but `copilot` is shown, it is possible to use `<C-J>` and `<C-K>` to move the cursor to the next or previous selection of `copilot`.

 For example when you use `gr` to go to references of a function or a variable, there may be a